Personages of Fame & Infamy

 Chaotic-Good Human Thief

 Damita was left as a babe on the doorstep of the Traviata Home For Eriman Orphans.
 In that rambling house she was made to work long hours but also instructed in etiquette (which the orphanage did on the off-chance that some of its wards were the bastard children of nobility).
-She escaped the home in her teens and fell in with a gang of thieves but by twenty decided that there was more to life than "the poor robbing the poor".
+She escaped the home in her teens and fell in with a gang of thieves but by twenty decided that there was more to life than 'the poor robbing the poor'.
 She then got involved in the Traivatan Resistance as a spy.
-Now in her mid-twenties, Damita is one of the key heroes of the popular revolt in the free city of Traviata.
-In recent times the inland Narmantic city of Traviata threw off its oppressive nobility (originally exiles from the republican Sea Cities) and is in the process of establishing new and radical forms of popular rule.
+Now in her mid-twenties, Damita is one of the key champions of the popular revolt in the free city of Traviata.
+The inland Narman city threw off its oppressive nobility (originally exiles from the republican Sea Cities) and is in the process of forming new and radical forms of popular rule.
 Damita played a pivotal role in discovering aristocratic corruption and depravity thereby helping to foment popular resentment of the rulers.
 She then provided revolt strategists with vital information on city guard movements.
-Now the charming Damita is a public hero and many wish her to take on roles in the new government.
+Now the charming Damita is a public figure and many wish her to take on roles in the new government.
 Damita however wants none of this and has recently disappeared from Traviata to find adventure in fresher pastures south.
 Rumours tell that Damita has recently had a tempestuous affair with Mala of Nerina.

-This very old Master Diviner is Governor of the Tower of Lore – a library and university town located in neutral territory and accessed by all who seek wisdom.
-Eldwin is both a mage and sage and is thus well placed to preside over the staff on non-magical sages and scribes that comprise the Trust of Lore.
-He is also popular among the university students who have come from far away to study in his citadel.
-Some say that Eldwin is the most perceptive and all-knowing person alive today.
-They also say his time left in the world is short.
-Eldwin has an owl familiar.
+This very old Mistress Prognosticator governs the Tower of Lore – a library and university town located in neutral territory and accessed by all who seek wisdom.
+Alda is both a mage and sage and is thus well placed to preside over the staff on non-magical sages and scribes that comprise the Trust of Lore.
+She is also popular among the students who have come from far away to study in this citadel.
+Some say that Alda is the most perceptive and all-knowing person alive today.
+They also say her time left in the world is short.
+Alda has an Owl familiar.

 ...Between Ninth and Tenth Level...